Frequently Asked Questions

 How long will my treatment last?

+While this is the most sought after answer, there is no way to answer that question exactly.
 We continue to age daily and arrive to treatment in various stages of health with even more varied self-care routines; all of which profoundly affect the response and duration of treatment.
 Most treatments received offer 3-12 months of improved skin health and rejuvenation, depending on type and number of treatments.
-We are confident we can provide results; however nothing will be permanent and we cannot make lasting change with any “one-time” in office treatment.
+We are confident we can provide results; however nothing will be permanent and we cannot make lasting change with any "one-time" in office treatment.

 Are Laser hair removal treatments and electrolysis painful?